Manufacturing Analytics Vendor Selection Checklist for 2026

 Scaling Economics

-Model the cost of adding a second and third plant after the pilot.
-Some platforms price by site (flat fee per plant), others by user count, others by data volume.
-The pricing model that is competitive for a single plant may be prohibitive for a five-plant rollout.
+Model the cost of adding a second and third plant.
+A pricing model competitive for one plant may be prohibitive for five.
 Evaluate scaling economics before signing.

 Price · 04